openedx/docs.openedx.org/source/educators/concepts/accessibility/design_for_mobile.rst

 **************************************

-If you have included some of the more complex problem types, or have highly customized the way course content displays, Open edX recommends that you test your course for multiple devices and displays.
+If you have included some of the more complex problem types, or have highly customized the way course content displays, it is recommended that you test your course for multiple devices and displays.

 To test the mobile experience of your course, sign in to your course using the